 Given that councillor Kerrie Reay had a previous political affiliation with Teresa Sullivan in an executive capacity, and given that Kerrie Reay was the Chair of the selection committee that hired Sullivan, SPN now turns the conversation over to the public — since public perception is a fundamental determinant of a conflict of interest.

 Resident’s of Sooke, fellow taxpayers, what do you think?
 Might there have been special consideration or favour, or perception of it?
 Do you have confidence that the hiring process was uninfluenced by a prior relationship?
 Do you trust the process?
 Or, should we just close the book on this move on with what is?

 These media outlets are protecting your rights to hear the news.
 Thank them.
-Then ask any media people you know to stand up and be counted.
 Next, email the City of Sooke at firstname.lastname@example.org. or telephone it at 260.642.1634.

 Finally, let the city know that you will not tolerate it trying to silence journalists.
 Let the city know that you will not allow it to usurp your “right to know”.

 Here are email addresses for Sooke City Council members.

 Ebony Logins, Councillorelogins@sooke.ca